Continue reading for our analysis...

 A Close Encounter

-As tourists explore the water on a boat in South Africa, they witnessed a jaw-dropping encounter.
+As tourists explore the water on a boat in South Africa, they witness a jaw-dropping encounter.
 The water is calm and a beautiful shade of turquoise as the guests relax on the boat.
 Little did they know, a great white shark was lurking just beneath the surface.

 Without warning, it bursts out of the water, breaching the surface and leaving everyone watching in awe.
 A video of the interaction has several comments, one of which reads, “What is scary is that you don’t see it until it’s broken the water.
 Amazing creatures.”
 It’s true!